Learn about CORS and how to enable it on your Object Storage buckets.

 - The request comes from the "my-app.xyz" domain.

-The Object Storage server will expose the Access-Control-Allow-Origin
+The Object Storage server will expose the Access-Control-Allow-Origin header in its responses.

 Go further